Junior Miss: Radio

-Junior Miss was featured several times in different formats on U.S. radio.
-Sponsored by Procter & Gamble, the first series was broadcast from March 4 to August 26, 1942, with Shirley Temple playing the lead character Judy Graves.
-Priscilla Lyon played her friend, Fuffy Adams, "the odd child from the apartment downstairs."
-Benson and Doris Gilbert collaborated on writing the show in March, before quitting that April.
-Broadcast on Wednesday evenings, the program cost $12,000 a week to produce.
+Junior Miss was adapted several times for American radio.
+The first series, sponsored by Procter & Gamble, was broadcast from March 4 to August 26, 1942, with Shirley Temple as Judy Graves.
+Priscilla Lyon played her friend Fuffy Adams, "the odd child from the apartment downstairs."
+The show was co-written by Benson and Doris Gilbert.
+Broadcast on Wednesday evenings, each episode cost $12,000 to produce.

-From 1944 to 1946, a Junior Miss segment, based on Benson's short stories, was a regular feature in the Mary Small Show (later changed to the Mary Small-Junior Miss Show).
+From 1944 to 1946, a "Junior Miss" segment, based on Benson's short stories, was a regular feature on the Mary Small Show (later changed to the Mary Small-Junior Miss Show).

+A condensed 30-minute version of the Junior Miss film was presented on radio twice in 1946, with Peggy Ann Garner again playing the Judy Graves role.
+The show was broadcast on CBS's Hollywood Star Time, and on The Lady Esther Screen Guild Theater.

-In the late 1940s and early 1950s, the Junior Miss radio program starred Barbara Whiting, who had appeared in the 1945 film as Fuffy Adams.
-That series ran from April 3, 1948, to December 30, 1950, sponsored by Lever Brothers.
+A new Junior Miss radio series began in 1948.
+The title role was performed by Barbara Whiting, who had appeared in the 1945 film as Fuffy Adams.
+The series, sponsored by Lever Brothers, ran from April 3, 1948, to December 30, 1950.
 The music was composed and conducted by Walter Schumann.
-The 1948-50 cast returned for another season in various formats and timeslots from October 2, 1952, to July 1, 1954.
+The 1948-50 cast returned for additional episodes in various formats and timeslots from October 2, 1952, to July 1, 1954.

-The film version of Junior Miss was promoted on radio twice in 1946, with Peggy Ann Garner performing her role as Judy Graves in a shortened version of the film on CBS's Hollywood Star Time as well as The Lady Esther Screen Guild Theater.

 Television

-Chodorov and Fields’ version of Junior Miss was adapted as a television musical and broadcast on December 20, 1957, as part of CBS Television's DuPont Show of the Month.
-Carol Lynley had the lead role of Judy Graves with Don Ameche and Joan Bennett as her parents and Susanne Sidney as Fuffy Adams.
-Others in the cast were Diana Lynn, Paul Ford, Jill St. John and David Wayne.
+Chodorov and Fields' stage version of Junior Miss was adapted into a television musical.
+It aired on December 20, 1957, as part of CBS Television's DuPont Show of the Month.
+Carol Lynley played the lead role of Judy Graves, with Don Ameche and Joan Bennett as her parents, and Susanne Sidney as Fuffy Adams.
+Other cast members included Diana Lynn, Paul Ford, Jill St. John and David Wayne.